cldrn/davtest/README.txt

                 is set to a random string.
  -debug+        HTTP::DAV debug level 1-3.
 Levels 2 and 3 log request/responses to /tmp/perldav_debug.txt.
- -move          PUT files as .txt and then try to MOVE them to the executable file extension -nocreate      Don't create a directory, work at the -url level.
+ -move          PUT files as .txt and then try to MOVE them to the executable file extension -copy          PUT files as .txt and then try to COPY them to the executable file extension -nocreate      Don't create a directory, work at the -url level.
  -quiet         Only print out summary and serious (usually fatal) errors.
  -random name+  Use this string instead of a random string for filenames.